 top of page

-That if she just pushed harder, maybe she'd finally feel like she was doing enough.
+The real issue wasn’t her energy.
+It was the voice in her head telling her she had to earn rest.
+That slowing down equated to failure.
+That if she just pushed harder, maybe she’d finally feel like she was doing enough.

 Why the Inner Critic Feels Normal

-It tells you that you need to “just push through,” that you don’t have time to feel tired or rest is for people who’ve done enough—which, conveniently, never seems to include you.
+The inner critic is sneaky.
+It sounds like a coach but acts more like a drill sergeant at boot camp.
+Because it’s been with you for years—maybe decades—you’ve probably accepted it as true.
+It tells you that you need to “just push through,” that you don’t have time to feel tired, or that rest is for people who’ve done enough—which, conveniently, never seems to include you.

 And it’s exhausting.